 In addition, removing PFI debt from NHS Trusts will put hospitals at immediate risk of privatisation and sale: with PFI contracts, the new building and, significantly, the land it stands on (often a prime site for development) are owned by the PFI consortium until the end of the contract when the full debt (with interest) has been paid off.
 Some suggest that this potential sale of PFI-financed hospitals has been the plan all along, and is only prevented while the hospitals are still responsible for massive debt.

 One solution put forward to protect PFI-built hospitals from privatisation, at least in the short term, is for a renegotiation of PFI contracts, so that the terms are fairer, and then for the Treasury to make PFI repayments to the investors on behalf of the hospitals.
 How open the members of PFI consortia would be to renegotiation is a moot point.
-An alternative might be to nationalise the Special Purpose Vehicles that operate PFIs.
+There are also calls for a windfall tax on PFI company profits although, because of the way PFIs are set up (with most profits being shifted offshore), it’s likely that only about 10% of profits would be taxable.

 A. Pollock (2012) How PFI is crippling the NHS. http://www.guardian.co.uk/commentisfree/2012/jun/29/pfi-crippling-nhs